 Bo Ai

-I am a first-year PhD student in Computer Science and Engineering at UC San Diego, advised by Hao Su and Henrik I. Christensen.
-I seek to develop principled and scalable machine learning methods to solve real-world robotic tasks that would otherwise be intractable.
+I am a first-year PhD student in Computer Science at UC San Diego, advised by Hao Su and Henrik I. Christensen.
+Broadly, I aim to develop principled and scalable machine learning methods for solving real-world robotic tasks.
+Recently, my research centers on the aspect of embodiment in embodied intelligence—one question being how agents learn from and generalize across diverse physical forms.
+Learning from human data is a special case of this broader problem.

 I received my Bachelor’s degree in Computer Science and Statistics from the National University of Singapore with the highest distinction, where I worked with David Hsu on long-range navigation with a Spot robot.
 I later visited the Stanford Vision and Learning Lab, working with Yunzhu Li and Jiajun Wu on learning world models for robotic manipulation with multi-modal perception.